Reverse Mortgage Occupancy Requirements Explained

 I cannot comment on what was said or not said by another originator and was not there for the conversation, but I have always been very honest with my borrowers and their families.

-The loan documents make the legal agreement between the borrower and the Lender.
-The occupancy of the home as the borrower’s principal residence is outlined as a requirement in the three main legal documents – the Note, the Deed of Trust or Mortgage (depending on which instrument your state uses), and the Security Agreement.
+The loan documents make the legal agreement between the borrower and the lender.
+The home’s occupancy as the borrower’s principal residence is outlined as a requirement in the three main legal documents – the Note, the Deed of Trust or Mortgage (depending on which instrument your state uses), and the Security Agreement.

 I am looking specifically at a Deed of Trust, but all the states have similar wording on their Deeds and Mortgages, and they define the property as no longer being the principal residence when:

-The Property ceases to be the principal residence of a Borrower for reasons other than death, and the Property is not the principal of at least one other Borrower.
+The property ceases to be a Borrower’s principal residence for reasons other than death, and the property is not the principal of at least one other borrower.

 So, what qualifies as the “Principal Residence”?
 That is defined explicitly in the Security Agreement.
 Item 1.8 states: